nitinthewiz/TheLinkBlog/_posts/2013/06/2013-06-20-the-new-eos-m-firmware-in-action.md

 ---

 This camera is very interesting to me but the AF issues have been a big problem.
-Good news that this may be going away.  <blockquote>  </blockquote>
+Good news that this may be going away.